 |---|---|---|

-| Best for | Customer-facing teams to engage prospects and generate leads | Remote team for internal team communication |
+| Best for | Customer-facing teams creating demos, walkthroughs and training content | Remote teams creating quick internal video communication |

-| Pricing (annual billing) | Starts at $27/mo | Starts at $15/mo |
+| Pricing (annual) | Starts at $27 per month | Starts at $15 per month |

-| Recording Type |
+| Recording type |

 |